sanbir/p2p-lending-proxy/README.md

-## p2p-lending-proxy
+## p2p-yield-proxy

-Contracts for depositing and withdrawing ERC-20 tokens from lending protocols.
+Contracts for depositing and withdrawing ERC-20 tokens from yield protocols.

 ## Running tests